LP-116/Project-3/README.md

 *	Chart.js – The library used to generate the graphs.
 *	Bootstrap – To design the html pages.
 * Bootswatch – I used the Flatly theme.
-*	HTML / CSS / JS – To format and generate our webpage.
+*	HTML / CSS / JS – To format and generate the webpage.

 ### Functions of the app: